mperezf31/AndroidArch/README.md

 # AndroidArch
-This project uses Android Architecture Components
+This project uses new architecture components such as Lifecycles, LiveData, ViewModel and Room database